SegersIan/architecture-handbook/architecture-styles/event-driven.md

 ##### Event Mediator Types

-[Mediator Delegation Model](https://fundamentalsofsoftwarearchitecture.com/images/book/fosa_1406.png): One advice is to use a simpel event mediator, and based on the contents of the event, it might forward this to a more complex event mediator if warranted.
+[Mediator Delegation Model](https://fundamentalsofsoftwarearchitecture.com/images/book/fosa_1406.png): One advice is to use a simple event mediator, and based on the contents of the event, it might forward this to a more complex event mediator if warranted.
 Therefore one must understand well the types of events being processed to choose the right type of event mediator.

 * Simple Event Mediator: Simple error handling + orchestration: Apache Camel, Mule ESB, Spring Integration, or self written
 * Hard Event Mediator: Complex conditional processing and multiple dynamic paths with complex error handling: Apache ODE, Oracle BPEL (Business Process Execution Language)